danforthcenter/plantcv/docs/fluor_fvfm.md

     - device - Counter for image processing steps
     - filename - False or image name.
 If defined print image
     - bins - number of grayscale bins (0-256 for 8-bit images and 0 to 65,536), if you would like to bin data, you would alter this number
-    - debug - Default value is False, if True, intermediate image with boundary line will be printed
+    - debug - None, "print", or "plot".
+Print = save to file, Plot = print to screen.
+Default = None
 - **Context:**
     - Used to extract fv/fm per identified plant pixel.
     - Generates histogram of fv/fm data.